Copyright (C) 2023--2025 the hexsample team.

 [docs] class AbstractReadout(ABC): """Abstract base class for a generic pixel readout chip.
 This is a simple abstract class defining the a single static method read(), along with the associated signature, that all readout chips must implement. """

-[docs] @abstractmethod def read(self, timestamp: float, x: np.ndarray, y: np.ndarray, offset: int = 0) -> DigiEventBase: """Readout a single event, given the input coordinates of the charge.
-Arguments --------- timestamp : float The event timestamp. x : array_like The physical x coordinates of the input charge. y : array_like The physical y coordinates of the input charge. offset : int Optional offset in ADC counts to be applied before the zero suppression. """
+[docs] @abstractmethod def read(self, timestamp: float, x: np.ndarray, y: np.ndarray) -> DigiEventBase: """Readout a single event, given the input coordinates of the charge.
+Arguments --------- timestamp : float The event timestamp. x : array_like The physical x coordinates of the input charge. y : array_like The physical y coordinates of the input charge. """

 [docs] @dataclass class HexagonalReadoutBase(HexagonalGrid, AbstractReadout): """Description of a pixel readout chip on a hexagonal matrix.
 Note that, in addition to the physical properties (noise and gain) the readout chip comes up at creation time with a well defined configuration, in terms of trigger and zero-suppression thresholds.
 Arguably, in the future we might add the possibility to change these parameters at runtime to make things more germane to what happens in real life, but for the time being that seems hardly necessary.
 Also note the readout chip inherits all the members from HexagonalGrid.
-Arguments --------- enc : float The equivalent noise charge in electrons. gain : float The readout gain in ADC counts per electron (default 1, which means that the PHA you get out are the electrons collected). trg_threshold : float Trigger threshold in electron equivalent (note this is a float because it is expressed in physical space, not in electronics space). zero_sup_threshold : int Zero suppression threshold in ADC counts. """ enc: float = 30. gain: float = 1. trg_threshold: float = 500. zero_sup_threshold: int = 0 def __post_init__(self): """Post-initialization. """ HexagonalGrid.__post_init__(self) self.trigger_id = -1
+Arguments --------- enc : CalibrationMatrix The equivalent noise charge in electrons. gain : CalibrationMatrix The readout gain in ADC counts per electron (default 1, which means that the PHA you get out are the electrons collected). pedestal : CalibrationMatrix The pedestal in ADC counts. trg_threshold : float Trigger threshold in electron equivalent (note this is a float because it is expressed in physical space, not in electronics space). zero_sup_threshold : int Zero suppression threshold in ADC counts. """ enc: Optional["CalibrationMatrix"] = None gain: Optional["CalibrationMatrix"] = None pedestal: Optional["CalibrationMatrix"] = None trg_threshold: float = 500. zero_sup_threshold: int = 0 def __post_init__(self): """Post-initialization. """ HexagonalGrid.__post_init__(self) if self.enc is None or self.gain is None or self.pedestal is None: raise TypeError("enc, gain and pedestal are mandatory and cannot be None") # We should think of a better way to deal with empty pixels, but for the moment this works. self.gain.fill(self.gain.median(), 2) self.pedestal.fill(self.pedestal.median(), 100) self.enc.fill(self.enc.median(), 100) self.trigger_id = -1

 [docs] @staticmethod def is_odd(value: int) -> bool: """Return whether the input integer is odd.
 See https://stackoverflow.com/questions/14651025/ for some metrics about the speed of this particular implementation. """ return value & 0x1